RedPitaya/Documentation/developerGuide/hardware/GEN2/hw_specs/extent.rst

 * 3V3 (logic high) or unconnected - **Internal clock**.
 * GND (logic low) - **External clock**.

-The clock signal then travelles from the output of the NB6L72 through the ADC to the FPGA.
+The clock signal then traveles from the output of the NB6L72 through the ADC to the FPGA.

 **External clock specifications**

 The external ADC clock should comply with `NB6L72`_ input specifications.
 The chip is powered by 3V3.

 .. note::